Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 (Index[10])

+From the matrix figure above, we can see a very strong positive correlation between sepal length and petal length, while the strongest negative correlation can be seen between petal length and sepal width.
+We can see that sepal length and sepal width also show a weak negative correlation, while petal width and petal length show a very strong positive correlation.
+It seems true that species with a larger petal length will have tend to have large petal width as well.
-From the matrix figure above, we can see it's clear that sepal length and sepal width show weak correlations, while petal width and petal length show very strong correlations.
-Indeed, this analysis bolsters our observations from the previous scatterplots and suggests that species of iris flower can be more easily identified using petals compared to sepals [13].
+Indeed, this analysis bolsters similar our observations from the previous scatterplots and also suggests that species of iris flower can be more easily identified using petals compared to sepals [13].

 Because the Iris dataset is of the multivariate type, I felt it appropriate to paint a more elaborate graphical picture which would show multiple clusters of Iris data measurements.
 For this task, "Andrews curves" allowed me to plot multivariate data as a large number of curves that are created using the attributes of samples as coefficients.